1) Basil General Information:

 1/4 cup raw nut milk or water

 combine all of the ingredients in a food processor or blender and pulse.
-Add 1 T of desired liquid to blender to facilitate blending and in order to reach desired consistency.
+Add 1 T of desired liquid to a blender to facilitate blending and in order to reach desired consistency.
 Serve with bread, raw crackers, pasta, etc and enjoy!